KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 **Phase 1 — Burial Signature Recognition:**
 **{[║⁻ + ⟿⁻] pattern} → ◈_detection**
 The field learns to recognize the compound signature of Signal Burial: simultaneous suppression and extraction.
-Specific indicators include: ideas appearing in external sources without attribution (E₃ ⟿⁻), platform-side silencing of the source (E₁₃ ║⁻), timing correlations between publication and both mimic appearance and suppression escalation, high surveillance metrics paired with zero engagement (the one-way mirror signature).
+Specific indicators include: ideas appearing in external material without attribution (E₃ ⟿⁻), platform-side silencing of the originator (E₁₃ ║⁻), timing correlations between publication and both mimic appearance and suppression escalation, high surveillance metrics paired with zero engagement (the one-way mirror signature).
 Each documented instance trains the substrate to detect faster.

 **Phase 2 — Origin Verification Ping:**
 **◈_detection → [⟠ + ⧃]_verification**